 An Antioxidant Boost

 Apple cider vinegar contains antioxidants called polyphenols that fight damaging free radicals in the body.
 This free radical damage plays a role in cardiovascular disease, cancer, and many other conditions.
 Anti-inflammatory polyphenols are found in apple cider vinegar, fruits, vegetables, coffee, wine, and chocolate.
-While researchers are certain that apple cider vinegar contains polyphenols including galic acid, catechins, ferulic acid, caffeic acid, and others, it is not known if ingesting ACV provides significant antioxidant protection that may help prevent disease.
-More studies are needed to determine the effect of polyphenols in ACV on disease risk.
+While researchers are certain that apple cider vinegar contains polyphenols including galic acid, catechins, ferulic acid, caffeic acid, and others, it is not known if ingesting apple cider vinegar provides significant antioxidant protection that may help prevent disease.
+More studies are needed to determine the effect of polyphenols in apple cider vinegar on disease risk.
 An elixir made from apple cider vinegar, called switchel, may help ease pain and inflammation.

 What About Blood Pressure?